El-Jekozo/More_Survivors_Stories/README.md

-#Not everyone turned into zombies.
-Some still struggle to live...
+# Not everyone turned into zombies.
+Some still struggling to live...

 Adds 7 new side stories (1 WIP), 1 mission for random NPCs and a story line for Hell's Raiders faction (in early stage of development).